1like2learn/java-orders/README.md

   * PAYMENTID foreign key to PAYMENTS.

 * Customers has a foreign key to Agents (AGENTCODE) this means:
-  * Customers has a Many to One relationship to Agents and
+  * Customers has a Many to One relationship to Agents and/
   * Agents has a One to Many relationship to Customers

 * Orders has a foreign key to Customers (CUSTCODE)
-  * Orders has a Many to One relationship to Customers and
+  * Orders has a Many to One relationship to Customers and/
-  * Customers has a One to Many relationship to Orders
+  * Customers has a One to Many relationship to Orders/

 * Orders has a many to many relationship with payments
-  * multiple orders can use the same payment type and an order can have multiple payment types.
+  * multiple orders can use the same payment type and an order can have multiple payment types./
   * For example, you can use both gift card and credit card to pay for an order.

 ### MVP and Stretch Goal